cwannett/cwannett/README.md

-**🛠️ Skills and Expertise**
+**🛠️ Skills and Expertise

-IT Systems Support: Proficient in managing and troubleshooting Windows, macOS, Linux, and Chrome OS systems.
-Experienced in software installation, system configuration, imaging, hardware setup, and technical support across various platforms.
+IT Systems Support: Skilled in managing and troubleshooting across diverse platforms, including Windows, macOS, Linux, and Chrome OS.
+Experienced in system configuration, software installation, hardware setup, and technical support.
+Adept at using imaging tools to streamline deployments and ensure optimal system performance.

-Networking and Security: Solid understanding of networking concepts, including LAN, WAN, Wi-Fi, DHCP, VPN, and DNS.
-Experienced in security operations, SIEM, endpoint detection, incident response, and security monitoring, backed by hands-on experience with tools like Wireshark, tcpdump, and Suricata.
+Networking and Security: Strong knowledge of networking protocols and security best practices, with hands-on experience in LAN, WAN, Wi-Fi, DHCP, VPN, and DNS.
+Expertise in security monitoring, incident response, and threat detection using tools like Wireshark, tcpdump, and Suricata.
+Proven ability to implement and maintain robust security measures in IT environments.

-Cloud and Software Tools: Experienced in using cloud platforms like Azure and AWS, with extensive knowledge of Office 365, Active Directory, Cisco AnyConnect, Salesforce, and Bullhorn.
-Proficient in ticketing systems such as Freshservice, Jira, and ServiceNow.
+Cloud and Software Tools: Proficient in cloud platforms such as Azure and AWS, as well as enterprise tools like Office 365, Active Directory, and Cisco AnyConnect.
+Extensive experience with CRM and support systems, including Salesforce and Bullhorn.
+Skilled in managing ticketing systems like Freshdesk, Jira, and ServiceNow to streamline support operations and improve response times.

-Automation and Programming: Passionate about leveraging AI and automation to streamline IT operations.
-Skilled in Python and SQL for scripting, automation, and database management.
-Developed automation solutions through ticketing systems and API integrations, improving support resolution efficiency.
+Automation and Scripting: Dedicated to leveraging automation to enhance IT efficiency.
+Skilled in scripting with Python and SQL for process automation, data management, and system integrations.
+Developed automated workflows using Zapier, PowerShell, and API integrations to reduce manual effort and increase productivity.

-**🤖 Professional Focus**
+**🤖 Professional Focus

-Experienced IT professional with a broad technical foundation, actively seeking opportunities to apply expertise in system support, application support, and security operations.
-Committed to continuous improvement and adapting to new challenges in dynamic environments.
+Versatile IT professional with a robust technical background, seeking opportunities to apply expertise in systems analysis, application support, and IT infrastructure.
+Committed to driving efficiency, enhancing security, and leading IT projects in dynamic, fast-paced environments.

-**📚 Personal Overview**
+**📚 Personal Overview

-Versatile IT practitioner with over three years of experience in technical support and operations, complemented by a decade in customer service.
-My career is driven by a passion for technology, with a strong focus on automation, cybersecurity, and continuous learning in IT and security principles.
+Technical specialist with over three years of experience in IT support and system administration, complemented by a decade in customer service.
+Passionate about automation, cybersecurity, and continuous learning.
+Focused on optimizing IT operations through innovative solutions and best practices.

-**🌟 Experience Overview**
+**🌟 Experience Overview

-Application Support Analyst (Triage Medical Staffing): Managed and resolved high-volume support tickets, provided cross-functional support, and led automation initiatives to enhance business efficiency and minimize downtime.
-Collaborated with developers, operations, and leadership to implement a new CRM system seamlessly.
+Application Support Analyst (Triage Medical): Oversaw high-volume ticket management using Freshdesk and Jira, leading automation initiatives to streamline support processes.
+Collaborated with cross-functional teams to implement new CRM systems, ensuring a seamless transition and minimizing downtime.

-Technical Support and Operations Specialist (Charles Schwab and Co. / TD-Ameritrade): Provided exceptional client support, facilitated training sessions, and developed best practices for optimizing job procedures.
-Managed high call volumes and complex problem resolution, ensuring smooth operations across cross-functional teams.
+Technical Support and Operations Specialist (Charles Schwab and Co. / TD-Ameritrade): Delivered outstanding technical support across multiple communication channels, trained teams on best practices, and developed processes to optimize operations.
+Managed complex technical issues while ensuring a high level of customer satisfaction.

-Security Research and Analysis (Research Project): Analyzed network traffic and identified vulnerabilities using Wireshark and Linux command-line tools.
-Configured Suricata for intrusion detection, developed Python scripts for automating cybersecurity tasks, and employed Splunk for security information and event management.
+Security Research and Analysis (Research Project): Conducted network analysis and vulnerability assessments using Wireshark and Linux tools.
+Configured Suricata for intrusion detection, automated cybersecurity tasks with Python scripts, and utilized Splunk for SIEM, enhancing threat detection and response capabilities.

-**🎓 Education and Certifications**
+**🎓 Education and Certifications

 B.S.
 Cybersecurity & Information Assurance (Expected Completion: 2025) - Western Governors University
+CompTIA A+
-CompTIA Security+ Certified
+CompTIA Security+
 Google Cybersecurity Certification
 Google IT Support Specialist
+Microsoft Certified: Power Platform App Maker Associate (In Progress) ITIL Foundation Certification
 APISEC API Security Fundamentals

-**🚀 Career Objectives**
+**🚀 Career Objectives

-Aim to continuously expand my IT skill set while integrating cybersecurity and automation to create innovative, secure, and efficient IT solutions.
-Open to opportunities that allow for the application and growth of my technical expertise across IT domains.
+Driven to merge IT operations, cybersecurity, and automation expertise to deliver secure, scalable, and efficient technology solutions.
+Eager to take on roles that foster technical growth, project leadership, and innovative IT implementations across diverse environments.